Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 Skin symptoms are not part of MS itself, but autoimmune diseases can cause these symptoms to occur.

-Avoiding skin symptoms due to medication may be difficult but talking with a doctor about a medication’s potential risks and side effects can help.
+Avoiding skin symptoms due to medication may be difficult, but talking with a doctor about a medication’s potential risks and side effects can help.
 Knowing the potential for skin reactions can make it easier to spot problems before they become severe.

-MS is a health condition that affects the central nervous system.
+Multiple sclerosis (MS) is a health condition that affects the central nervous system.

 Symptoms include muscle stiffness, spasms, and numbness.